tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/2_Programming with JavaScript/README.md

 - List the three most prevalent kinds of testing
 - Demonstrate how to code a simple unit test in Jest

+- 1.1_Other JavaScript environments - node & NPM
+- 1.2_Installing Node and NPM
+- 1.3_What is testing?
+- 1.4_Types of testing
+- 1.5_Introduction to Jest
+- 1.6_Writing tests with Jest
+- 1.7_TDD (Test-Driven Development)
+- 1.8_Module summary-Testing

 ## Week 5: End-of-Course Graded Assessment

 In the final module, you'll learn about the graded assessment.
 After you complete the individual units in this module, you'll synthesize the skills you gained from the course to create code for the "Little lemon receipt maker ".

 You'll also have to opportunity to reflect on the course content and the learning path that lies ahead.

+- 1.1_Recap Programming with JavaScript
+- 1.2_Congratulations on completing the course Programming with JavaScript
 ## Proof of Completion

 <img src="./certificate.png" width=800>